ExploringArtInt/e210/docs/vision.md

 ### 2026-0928 Steps
 Weeks 112-104 2024-1030

-- Step
-  - FSM (Displayed, Field Error, Step Error, Completed, Cancelled, RequestMade, ResponseReceived)
-    - Field Error is front-end validation
-    - Step Error (e.g., page-level error) is back-end validation
-  - Form Submit and Reset not used in Flow
-  - Continue
-  - Cancel
-  - Step validation
-    - Required Checkbox, Radiobutton, Text, or Password

- - Entity Input
-    - FSM
-      - inactive untouched or valid - gray
-      - active untouched invalid - black
-      - active valid - green
-      - inactive invalid or active touched invalid - red and error message

-    - Input types
-      - Checkbox
-      - Radiobutton
-      - Text
+- Constraint

-    - An Entity Input has zero, one or many Constraints
+  - constraint has

-    - refactor when buttons are activated from app to gui
-      - add when Entity Input active, remove when inactive
-      - figure out how to activate hidden buttons
-      - add scope of parentElement to activateButton

-    - Error Indicator

-    - Entity Constraint
-       - A Constraint can be
-        - Front-end (field level error)
-        - Back-end (step level error)
-      - In addition to gui (HTML/DOM devices), Entity Constraints can be used to support various device channels (mobile, SMS, chat, 3D-UX)

-    - Validate Constraint
+    - hasError flag
-      - on key
+      - on keyup
       - on field exit
-      - on Step exit
+    - regex pattern
+    - error message
+    - help title

-    - Constraint
+    - help message

+    - an entityInput can have many constraints

-      - Types:
+    - Example Constraints:
+      - Required: Can not be null or whitespace
-        - Pattern Constraints (Regex): Ensuring the entity matches a specific regular expression pattern, such as a phone number format.
+      - Pattern: Ensuring the entity matches a specific regular expression pattern, such as a phone number format.
         - Exact match
         - Case insensitive - change case to lowercase
         - Whitespace insensitive - remove whitespace
         - Common abbreviation replacement (" Dr. " for Drive or Doctor, depending on context)
-        - Type Constraints (Regex): Ensuring the entity is of a specific type, such as an integer, a string, a date, etc.
+      - Type: Ensuring the entity is of a specific type, such as an integer, a string, a date, etc.
-        - Format Constraints (Regex): "YYYY-MM-DD" or an email address in the format "user@example.com".
+      - Format: "YYYY-MM-DD" or an email address in the format "user@example.com".
-        - Range Constraints (Regex): Ensuring numerical entities fall within a specific range/
+      - Range: Ensuring numerical entities fall within a specific range

+    Backend integration
       - Value Constraints (value): Ensuring the entity matches
         - Set of values, such as days of the week ("Monday", "Tuesday", etc.)
         - Known value stored in a SOR

     Dependency Constraints: Ensuring the entity is valid in the context of other entities, such as a return date that must be after the departure date in a travel booking.

-      - a front-end constraint has validation rule
-      - pass array into createInputText
-      - refactor into rules
+  - A Constraint can be
+    - Front-end (field level error)
+    - Back-end (step level error)
+  - In addition to gui (HTML/DOM devices), Entity Constraints can be used to support various device channels (mobile, SMS, chat, 3D-UX)

-        - pattern regex
+ - Entity Input

-        - required  (possible to do in regex?)
-        - minLength (possible to do in regex?)
-        - maxLength (possible to do in regex?)
-      - constraints have
+  - Can have a default value

+  - refactor when buttons are activated from app to gui
+    - add when Entity Input active, remove when inactive
+    - figure out how to activate hidden buttons
+    - add scope of parentElement to activateButton

-        - pattern
+  - Error Indicator

-        - error message
+  - Input Password
-        - optional help content displayed in modal
-    - Default value
+    - toggle visible
     - Mask
       - all
       - up to last 4